Granulate/gprofiler/README.md

 ## Running as an executable
 Supported only on x86_64!

+First, check if gProfiler is already running - run `pgrep gprofiler`.
+You should see 3 PIDs (staticx bootloader, PyInstaller and gProfiler's Python itself).
+If no processes match, then gProfiler is not running.

 Run the following to have gprofiler running continuously, in the background, uploading to Granulate Performance Studio:
 ```bash
 wget https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler